 Online Reviews & Reputation Management

 Dealing effectively with complaints and negative feedback is the key to making any review engine work for you.

-If you have a few good reviews, don’t worry unduly about the odd negative review that gives you a slightly lower star rating.
-Whilst it can be frustrating as it drags your average rating down, the odd negative review actually gives people a more balanced view overall, and really won’t do you any harm as long as the majority of your reviews are positive.
+Whilst it can be frustrating as it drags your average rating down, the odd negative review actually gives people a more balanced view overall, making your reviews feel more genuine and the odd poor review really won’t do you any harm as long as the majority of your reviews are positive.

 This can very easily turn a bad review and low star rating into a review that actually has a positive impact on buyer behaviour, as it builds trust.
 Customers seeing your response may reason that your levels of customer service are high.

 If you are consistently receiving very bad reviews and ratings, then it could be worth reviewing your internal practices.
 Perhaps your ordering process needs a rethink or your customer service practices need an overhaul?